-At present, this community includes over 7,700 Carroll School graduate alumni living in over 54 different countries, and a broader network comprised of more than 156,000 boston College alumni located all over the world.
-Discover our celebration of alumni achievements through the alumni spotlights which are updated throughout the year.
+By joining the Boston College network you are entering a community that includes over 7,700 Carroll School graduate alumni living in over 54 different countries, and a broader network comprised of more than 156,000 boston College alumni located all over the world.

 Gagan Chawla, MBA '02